Genekkion/build.go/README.md

 ## Example

-Further examples can be found in the `examples` director.
+Further examples can be found in the `examples` directory.